apache/griffin/griffin-doc/measure/measure-configuration-guide.md

         * url: url of mongo db.
         * database: database name.
         * collection: collection name.
+    + custom sink
+        * class: class name for user-provided data sink implementation it should be implementing org.apache.griffin.measure.sink.Sink trait and have static method with signature
+		    ```def apply(ctx: SinkContext): Sink```.
+        User-provided data sink should be present in Spark job's class path, by providing custom jar as -jar parameter
+		    to spark-submit or by adding to "jars" list in sparkProperties.json.

 ### <a name="griffin-checkpoint"></a>Griffin Checkpoint
 - **type**: Griffin checkpoint type, "zk" for zookeeper checkpoint.